capr/multigit/README.md

 you want to create a multigit project in, and call it as `./mgit` (or `mgit` on Windows).

+If you would also like to use the optional autocomplete script which lists available `mgit` and `git` commands and repos, source the `mgit-autocomplete.sh` script from your `.bash_profile`.

 ## How do I use it?

 Let's see a bare bones example: